forseti-security/forseti-security/_docs/_latest/concepts/architecture.md

     set.
  4. Notifier sends Scanner findings to one or more of the following channels you
     configure: Cloud Storage, SendGrid, and Slack.
- 5. You use Explain to check your Cloud IAM policies.
+ 5. You use Explain query and understand your Cloud IAM policies.
  6. Enforcer uses Google Cloud APIs to make sure policies match your desired state.
  7. You use the CLI to query Forseti data via GRPC.